Hurricane Dorian dampens Labor Day travel in Florida: What you need to know

 (CNN) — Vacationers headed to Florida for the Labor Day holiday and the unofficial close of summer are in for a nerve-racking weekend.

-Hurricane Dorian is expected to strengthen to a powerful Category 4 storm by Sunday and is likely to make landfall along the Florida or Georgia coasts on Monday after rolling through the northern Bahamas over the weekend.
+Hurricane Dorian is expected to slam the state as soon as Monday as a Category 4 storm after blowing through the northern Bahamas on Sunday.

-Getting out of the storm's path will be tricky, as its path is still unpredictable with four days to meander over very warm water.
+Getting out of the storm's path will be tricky, as its path is still unpredictable with several days to meander over very warm water.

-Flights
+Flights and trains

-American Airlines has issued a comprehensive list of Florida destinations that may be affected by the storm.
-Travel to, from or though those airports may be eligible for a change fee waiver for tickets purchased by August 29 for travel September 2-3.
-Full details of itineraries that qualify are listed on the airline's web site.
+American Airlines has issued a list of Florida destinations that may be affected by the storm.
+Full details of itineraries that qualify for waived change fees are listed on the airline's web site.

 The advisory follows several previous waivers issued by American Airlines for destinations in the Caribbean.